 Whatever outdoor adventure you have planned, you're going to get hungry.
 Use these shopping tips and top recommendations to pick and fire up the best portable grill for your BBQ.

 Portable grills pack basic functionalities of their standard counterparts into a more compact design for those cooking on the go.
-But a shrunken size and price tag doesn’t necessarily indicate skimpy quality.
+But a reduced size and price tag doesn’t necessarily indicate reduced quality.
 No matter whether you’re craving juicy burgers, hot dogs, or seasoned vegetables, there’s a grill whose petite design won’t sacrifice out there to satisfy your needs.
 Read on to determine what to expect from the best portable grill options, including these seven small models that live large:

-- BEST GAS PORTABLE GRILL: Weber Q1200 Liquid Propane Grill
+- BEST PORTABLE GAS GRILL: Weber Q1200 Liquid Propane Grill

-- BEST CHARCOAL PORTABLE GRILL: Weber Jumbo Joe 18-Inch Charcoal Grill
+- BEST PORTABLE CHARCOAL GRILL: Weber Jumbo Joe 18-Inch Charcoal Grill

-- BEST BUDGET PICK: AGM BBQ Charcoal Grill
+- BEST VALUE: AGM BBQ Charcoal Grill

 Choosing the Best Portable Grill

 Portable grills come in a variety of shapes and sizes: some are barrel-shaped, some are flat and rectangular, and others may resemble a large stovetop pot with a domed lid on top.
 Almost all are small enough to fit in the trunk or seat of most cars—hence the term “portable”—but it’s always smart to measure the available space and opt for something that fits within those parameters.